-Before we start to analyse the actual statistics here, it is worth noting that the top 1% of wage earners in the UK are believed to be most responsible for the horrendous crash and downturn that we are currently experiencing in the economy.
+Before we start to analyse the actual income equality statistics here, it is worth noting that the top 1% of wage earners in the UK are believed to be most responsible for the horrendous crash and downturn that we are currently experiencing in the economy.
 Further, they are also said to be have been the most frugal individuals when it comes to protecting their assets from having to do their bit and help to get the country back on its feet.
 I don’t know about you, but these facts really do make my blood boil?
 Yet more proof of the fact that we live in a very unjust society!
-One where the Government never seem inclined to address such terrible issues.
+One where the Government never seem inclined to address such terrible wealth inequality.

-So, turning our attention to the statistics which help to prove that there is a growing wealth disparity in this country: we will start by stating that the top 1% of wage earners in this country have received an average wage increase of 117% over the past 25 years.
+So, turning our attention to the statistics which help to prove that there is a growing wealth gap in this country: we will start by stating that the top 1% of wage earners in this country have received an average pay increase of 117% over the past 25 years.
 This compares with the bottom 10% of wage earners who have only seen a mere 47% increase in their average pay over the same period of time.

 There is some slightly better news for the very lowest 1% of wage earners, in that the introduction of the National Minimum Wage helped to boost their average pay up more significantly than it would have done otherwise.
 Nevertheless, it is said that wage earners in this bracket are still not earning anything like enough money to be able to lead a comfortable existence.
 The term ‘hand-to-mouth existence’ still seems more apt a description for such workers.